168 items found for your search. If no results were found please broaden your search.

-This piece is a response to an editorial in The Daily Princetonian by Gabe Lipkowitz ’19 entitled “There is no art of science.”
+This piece is a response to a column in The Daily Princetonian by Gabe Lipkowitz ’19 entitled “There is no art of science.”
 I consider Lipkowitz a close friend and recognize that he wishes to promote discussion by deliberately taking a bold stance.
 But his latest article, in my opinion, takes a stance much closer to ridiculous.

-While it is tempting to lump Asian-American women in with either all women or all Asian Americans, this approach is shortsighted.
-Instead, we need to consider how the stereotype of Asian femininity compounds with the “model minority” myth.
+This May marks the 40th anniversary of Asian Pacific American Heritage Month.
+It is our time to focus on not only the successes of Asian Americans but also the overlooked barriers they continue to face.
+Asian-American women face unique challenges.
+They are victims of both glass and bamboo ceilings — invisible barriers that prevent women and Asian Americans, respectively, from advancing in their careers.
+While it is tempting to lump Asian American women in with either all women or all Asian Americans, this approach is shortsighted.
+Instead, we need to consider how the stereotype of Asian femininity compounds with the “model minority” myth, the stereotype that all Asian Americans are hardworking and successful without requiring help.
 The complex interplay of these stereotypes generates unreasonable expectations of extreme compliance and unquestioning service for Asian-American women.
 And it is these expectations that can severely restrict them from moving forward.

 Imagine a crowded living space with bad plumbing, old hallways, and exposed pipes, where toilets overflow and make an unsanitary disaster, where human feces are found in the shower, urine found in trash cans, shower curtains removed as pranks, and then people of color and people of unprivileged socioeconomic backgrounds have to clean it all up.